You are currently viewing How to Increase Sperm Count and Fertility in Men?

 Hormonal imbalances can disrupt the delicate hormonal environment for sperm production.
 Male testosterone levels get affected by Hypogonadism, thyroid disorders, or pituitary gland abnormalities.
 This can lead to male infertility.

-It’s important to understand the causes of male infertility so that IVF doctors can choose the correct treatment to increase sperm count in men.
+It’s important to understand the causes of male infertility so that IVF specialists can choose the correct treatment to increase sperm count in men.

 How to Increase Sperm Count and Increase Fertility in Men?